Zanchetti/GameMagesLines/README.md

   * Develop a 2d rhythm game
   * Search the development about rhythm games
   * Analyze similar games with the final proposal, in order to facilitate the survey of functional and non-functional requirements and business rules.
-  * Develop the game with Unity's game engine using the C# language to create scripts.
+  * Develop the game with Unity's game engine using the C# language to create the scripts.